rcorre/dtiled/README.md

 RowCol(0,0).span(RowCol(2,2)) // [ (0,0), (0,1), (1,0), (1,1) ]
 ```

-Here are some other useful things you can do with `dtiled.grid`.
-Note that they
+Here are some other useful things you can do with a grid:
-will work with our `OrthoMap` as well as any old 2D array:

 ```d
 auto neighbors = grid.adjacentTiles(RowCol(2,3));